ImanAlawad26/node-04-cars/README.md

 # Node 04 Cars Table

-This project uses Node.js, Express, HTML, and JavaScript to display and manage a table of cars.
+This project uses Node.js, Express, HTML, and JavaScript to display a table of cars.

 ## Features

-- Display cars in a table
+- Shows cars in a table
-- Delete cars
+- Delete button removes a car
-- Update cars
+- Update button changes car information
-- Automatically refresh the table after changes
+- Table refreshes automatically after changes

 ## How It Works

-When the page loads, JavaScript sends a GET request to `/cars`.

-The Node.js server responds with a JSON array of cars.
+When the page loads, JavaScript sends a request to the server to get the list of cars.

-JavaScript loops through the array and creates table rows dynamically.

-## Delete Function
+The cars are displayed inside an HTML table.

+Each row has:
-Each row contains a delete button.
+- a delete button

-When the button is clicked:

-1. JavaScript sends a DELETE request to `/cars/:id`
+- an update button

-2. The server removes the matching car
+The delete button removes the selected car from the table.
-3. The table reloads automatically

-## Update Function

-Each row also contains an update button.

-When clicked:

-1. The user enters new values using prompts
-2. JavaScript sends a PUT request to `/cars/:id`
-3. The server updates the car information
+The update button asks the user for new values and updates the car information.

-4. The table reloads automatically
+After deleting or updating, the table reloads so the changes appear immediately.

 ## Screenshots

 ### Cars Table